Changing baby formula - How to switch to a new baby milk

 quality-bottle-preparation

-If you’re thinking of moving on, it’s safe to simply make the switch to Aptamil Follow On or Growing Up milk in one go.
-In fact, many parents choose to make a straight swap by replacing all feeds with a new milk.
+If you’re thinking of moving on, it’s safe to simply make the switch to a new baby formula in one go.
+In fact, many parents choose to make a straight swap by replacing all feeds with a new formula.

-However, you may prefer to move over to a new milk more slowly to allow your baby’s digestive system to adapt to its compositional profile.
+However, you may prefer to move over to a new formula milk more slowly to allow your baby’s digestive system to adapt to the new compositional profile.

-To introduce a new milk slowly, start with one feed of the new milk a day – ideally earlier in the day rather than later – while keeping all of the other feeds to your baby’s usual milk.
-Once this feed has become established (which can take two to three days) introduce a second feed of the new milk.
-Continue in this way until all of the feeds are with the new milk.
+To introduce a new formula milk slowly, start with one feed of the new formula milk a day – ideally earlier in the day rather than later – while keeping all of the other feeds to your baby’s usual formula milk.
+Once this feed has become established (which can take two to three days), you can introduce a second feed of the new formula milk.
+Continue in this way until all of the feeds are with the new formula milk.

-It can be quite a lengthy process, but it ensures that your baby’s system has time to adjust, and that you feel confident and reassured they’re taking to it well.
+It can be quite a lengthy process, but it ensures that your baby has time to adjust, and that you feel confident and reassured they’re taking to it well.

 To introduce a new milk slowly, start with one feed of the new milk a day – ideally earlier in the day rather than later – while keeping all of the other feeds to your baby’s usual milk.